 Many Oxford engineering graduates will want to become corporate members of a Professional Engineering Institution and seek Chartered Engineer status.
 Satisfactory completion of an accredited university course is the first step towards full membership of one of the main Engineering Institutions.
 University courses are considered for accreditation by each major institution separately, and this approval is reviewed regularly.
-Following the Oxford review in 2016, the Institutions accrediting the MEng course for 2021 entry are as follows:
+Following the Oxford review in 2016, the Institutions accrediting the MEng course were as follows:

 Civil and Structural Yes

-Electrical (IET) Yes
+Electrical(IET) Yes

 Mechanical Yes

 Measurement & Control Yes

-Chemical Yes